-BVSc (Hons) MVS MANZCVS (Emergency & Critical Care)
+BVSc (Hons) GP Cert (SAS) MVS MANZCVS (Emergency & Critical Care)

-After graduating from the University of Queensland Alex worked for several years in mixed practice, before relocating to the UK for five years.
+After graduating from the University of Queensland Alex worked in rural practice looking after both large and small animals, before relocating to the UK for five years.
 While there she gained a Certificate in Small Animal Surgery through the European School of Veterinary Studies.

-Alex’s interest in emergency and critical care was sparked after she did a locum position at an after-hours practice in the UK.
+Alex’s interest in emergency and critical care was sparked after she accepted a position at an after-hours practice in the UK.
 Upon returning to Australia in 2007 she was inspired by the vision of the founding partners of AES and started working as a junior veterinarian at the company.
-In her time, Alex has taken on titles such as Veterinary Manager (2012 – 2018), and Director and Senior Emergency Veterinarian (2018 – present).
-Alex has played an integral part in developing the extraordinary team culture that AES is renowned.
+Between 2012 and 2018 Alex became the Veterinary Manager of the Underwood hospital and played an integral part in developing the extraordinary team culture for which AES is renowned.
 She also held the position of Hospital Director from 2015 to 2019- a role she recently stepped down from in order to fulfil her media commitments.

-In her current role on the Animal Emergency Australia executive team, Alex is dedicated to strengthening the relationship between AES and referring vets ensuring they, their clients and their pets receive the best experience possible.
+In her current role on the Animal Emergency Australia executive team, Alex is dedicated to strengthening the relationship between veterinary colleagues, clients and the business ensuring they receive the best experience possible.